-With its new generation Q1200 microinverter, SPARQ has considered the entire installer experience to produce an optimum overall system design.
+With its new generation Q3-2000 microinverter, SPARQ has considered the entire installer experience to produce an optimum overall system design.
 With that in mind, we used ZigBee and WiFi networking technology and a "mobile-first" approach, resulting in a fast and simple installation of the monitoring gateway in the customer's home.
-No longer will solar installers fight with intermittent powerline communication solutions or move around the house to locate the device, and a simple smartphone or tablet will provide all the interface needed to install a system.
-The Q1200 has the most advanced power conversion design in the industry today.
-It is inherently scalable - to 1400W and beyond in the future.
-It is the first microinverter on the market with reactive power capability, designed to meet the new interconnection, operation, and metering requirements for distributed generators to be connected to a utility's electric system now.
-It does all of this without sacrificing performance, having ultra-fast perpanel maximum power point tracking (MPPT) to optimize production, with a peak MPPT efficiency of 99.85%.
+No longer will solar installers fight with intermittent powerline communication solutions or move around the area to locate the device, and a simple smartphone or tablet will provide all the interface needed to install a system.
+The Q3-2000 has the most advanced power conversion design in the industry today.
+It is the first microinverter on the market with reactive power capability, designed to meet the new interconnection, operation and metering requirements for distributed generators to be connected to a utility's electric system.
+It does all of this without sacrificing performance, having ultra-fast per-panel maximum power point tracking (MPPT) to optimize production, with a peak MPPT efficiency of 99.85%.